crycode-de/node-radiohead-serial/README.md

 Receiving and sending of messages is always done asynchronous.

-Most methods are able to throw an error, if there arguments mismatched or any other error occurs.
+Most methods are able to throw an error, if their arguments mismatched or any other error occurs.

 TypeScript typings are available in the `typings` directory.